citizenspress/citizenspress.github.io/_posts/2015-01-18-Tech-Transfer.md

 #Better but not good

 The different between "better" and "good" technology is obscured through the transition process.
 Users and managers are usually so frustrated with the current technology that any increase in use/function/efficiency is enough to gain praise.
-However, better is not the same as good and one cannot expect users to know the difference if they have to spent time looking at options.
+However, better is not the same as good and one cannot expect users to know the difference if they have not spent time looking at options.

 #Security